cardano-foundation/developer-portal/docs/get-started/cardano-cli/get-started.md

 --signing-key-file payment.skey
 ```

-## Building an address
+### Build an address

 This address will not have staking rights.
-It cannot delegate or receive rewards because it does not have a
-stake part associated to it.
-Only has a payment part (see https://cips.cardano.org/cips/cip19/)
+It cannot delegate or receive rewards because it does not have a stake part associated with it, only a payment part (see [CIP-19](https://cips.cardano.org/cips/cip19/)).

 ```bash
 cardano-cli address build \